-Released the same year, Evan Johns and the H-Bombs gathers three years of scattered sessions for a predictably less-focused set, highlighting Johns’ love of Tex-Mex, blues and country, as well as head-stompin’ rock.
+Released the same year, Evan Johns and the H-Bombs gathers three years of scattered sessions for a predictably less-focused set, highlighting Johns’s love of Tex-Mex, blues and country, as well as head-stompin’ rock.

 Rockit Fuel Only!, while allowing for the broad stylistic whims of its creator (like a surprising compassionate piano ballad, “Prove It to Each Other”), also rocks harder than anything since Rollin’ Through the Night.
 “Juvenile Delinquent,” “Boogie Disease” and “Little Scene Setter” are among the rip-it-up corkers that keep Evan Johns among rock’n’roll’s guitar elite.

-Resident in Vancouver since 2002, Johns has lately been revving it up again, launching the Jellyroll label and putting his music back on the market.
+Johns moved to Vancouver in 2002 and revved it up again, launching the Jellyroll label and putting his music back on the market.
 In addition to a number of CD-R EJ homebrews, the imprint’s first commercial release, Showdown at the Hoedown, documents a scalding 1984 date with Gatton.
 (Great sleeve note: “…the newest instrument on stage was a 64 Stratocaster.”)
-The sound is for shit, but the playing is absolutely frantic, as if their van was double parked in front of a police station.
+The sound is for shit, but the playing is absolutely frantic, as if their van was double-parked in front of a police station.
 Speed, enthusiasm and ferocious rock determination fuel this platter, which contains a lot of the essential Johns canon, like “Madhouse,” “Sugar Cookie,” “Giddy Up Girl,” “Rollin’ Thru the Night” and “Do the Dootz.”
 The gentle Johns instrumental track tacked on as a bonus is a bit of a moodbreaker, but affords proof that he’s still at it, albeit in a far more sedate vein.

 Johns died in 2017.